Processing math: 100%

 2. a continuous function forms an unbroken line, a necessary condition to be differentiable.

-For an example, the decimal representation of \(\sqrt 2\) goes on forever: \[1.41421 \ldots\] Later on, in a course on Real Analysis, I learned that one way to define the real numbers is to declare them to be Cauchy sequences, that is, infinite sequences of rational numbers that get closer and closer together.
-So, for example, \(\sqrt 2\) is declared to be the sequence \(1, \frac{3}{2}, \frac{17}{12}, \frac{577}{408}, \ldots\) described by the following recursive formulas.
+For an example, the decimal representation of 2 goes on forever: 1.41421 Later on, in a course on Real Analysis, I learned that one way to define the real numbers is to declare them to be Cauchy sequences, that is, infinite sequences of rational numbers that get closer and closer together.
+So, for example, 2 is declared to be the sequence 1,32,1712,577408, described by the following recursive formulas.

-For an example of a continuous function, Figure 1 depicts \(x^3 - x^2 - 4x\).
+For an example of a continuous function, Figure 1 depicts x3x24x.
 On the other hand, Figures 2 and 3 depict functions that are not continuous.
-The function \(1/\mathrm{abs}(x-\sqrt 2)^{1/4}\) in Figure 2 is not continuous because it goes to infinity as it approaches \(\sqrt 2\).
-The function \((x+1)\,\mathrm{sign}(x)\) in Figure 3 is not continuous because it jumps from \(-1\) to \(1\) at \(0\).
+The function 1/abs(x2)1/4 in Figure 2 is not continuous because it goes to infinity as it approaches 2.
+The function (x+1)sign(x) in Figure 3 is not continuous because it jumps from 1 to 1 at 0.

 Figure 1.
-The function \(x^3 - x^2 - 4x\) is continuous.
+The function x3x24x is continuous.

 Figure 2.
-The function \(1/\mathrm{abs}(x-\sqrt 2)^{1/4}\) is not continuous at \(\sqrt 2\).
+The function 1/abs(x2)1/4 is not continuous at 2.

 Figure 3.
-The function \((x+1)\,\mathrm{sign}(x)\) is not continuous at \(0\).
+The function (x+1)sign(x) is not continuous at 0.

-A function \(f\) is continuous at a point \(x\) if for any \(\epsilon > 0\) there exists a \(\delta > 0\) such that for any \(x'\) in the interval \((x - \delta,x+\delta)\), \(f(x')\) is in \((f(x) -\epsilon, f(x) + \epsilon)\).
+A function f is continuous at a point x if for any ϵ>0 there exists a δ>0 such that for any x in the interval (xδ,x+δ), f(x) is in (f(x)ϵ,f(x)+ϵ).

 Figure 4.
-The \(\epsilon\)-\(\delta\) definition of continuity.
+The ϵ-δ definition of continuity.

-The \(\lambda\)-calculus and continuous functions
+The λ-calculus and continuous functions

 In graduate school I studied programming languages and learned that

-2. Dana S. Scott’s semantics of the \(\lambda\)-calculus interprets \(\lambda\)’s as continuous functions.
+2. Dana S. Scott’s semantics of the λ-calculus interprets λ’s as continuous functions.

-For example, the \(\lambda\) expression \[\lambda x.\; x + 1\] creates an anonymous function that maps its input \(x\), say a natural number, to the next greatest one.
-The graph of this function is \[\left\{ \begin{array}{l} 0\mapsto 1, \\ 1\mapsto 2, \\ 2\mapsto 3, \\ \quad\,\vdots \end{array} \right\}\] which is infinite.
-So we have our first similarity between the real numbers and \(\lambda\)’s, both involve infinity.
+For example, the λ expression λx.x+1 creates an anonymous function that maps its input x, say a natural number, to the next greatest one.
+The graph of this function is {01,12,23,} which is infinite.
+So we have our first similarity between the real numbers and λ’s, both involve infinity.

-A key characteristic of the \(\lambda\)-calculus is that functions can take functions as input.
-Thus, the semantics of the \(\lambda\)-calculus is also concerned with functions over infinite entities (just like functions over the real numbers).
-For example, here is a \(\lambda\) expression that takes a function \(f\) and produces a function that applies \(f\) twice in succession to its input \(x\). \[\lambda f.\; \lambda x.\; f(f(x))\] The graph of this function is especially difficult to write down.
-Not only does it have an infinite domain and range, but each element in the domain and range is an infinite entity. \[\left\{ \begin{array}{l} \{ 0\mapsto 1, 1\mapsto 2, 2\mapsto 3, \ldots \} \mapsto \{ 0\mapsto 2, 1\mapsto 3, 2\mapsto 4, \ldots \},\\ \{ 0\mapsto 0, 1\mapsto 2, 2\mapsto 4, \ldots \} \mapsto \{ 0\mapsto 0, 1\mapsto 4, 2\mapsto 8, \ldots \},\\ \ldots \end{array} \right\}\]
+A key characteristic of the λ-calculus is that functions can take functions as input.
+Thus, the semantics of the λ-calculus is also concerned with functions over infinite entities (just like functions over the real numbers).
+For example, here is a λ expression that takes a function f and produces a function that applies f twice in succession to its input x. λf.λx.f(f(x)) The graph of this function is especially difficult to write down.
+Not only does it have an infinite domain and range, but each element in the domain and range is an infinite entity. {{01,12,23,}{02,13,24,},{00,12,24,}{00,14,28,},}

-But \(f\) is a function; an infinite object.
+But f is a function; an infinite object.
 What does it mean to “compute” with an “infinite” argument?
-In this case it means most simply that \(h(f)\) is determined by asking of \(f\) finitely many questions: \(f(m_0), f(m_1), ..., f(m_{k-1})\). —Dana S. Scott, A type-theoretical alternative to ISWIM, CUCH, OWHY, 1969.
+In this case it means most simply that h(f) is determined by asking of f finitely many questions: f(m0),f(m1),...,f(mk1). —Dana S. Scott, A type-theoretical alternative to ISWIM, CUCH, OWHY, 1969.

-Put another way, if \(h\) terminates and returns a result, then it will only have had a chance to call \(f\) finitely many times.
-So it suffices to apply \(h\) instead to a finite subset of the graph of \(f\).
-However, we do not know up-front which subset of \(f\) to use, but it certainly suffices to try all of them!
+Put another way, if h terminates and returns a result, then it will only have had a chance to call f finitely many times.
+So it suffices to apply h instead to a finite subset of the graph of f.
+However, we do not know up-front which subset of f to use, but it certainly suffices to try all of them!

 Relating the two kinds of continuity

 But what does equation (2) have to do with continuous functions over the real numbers?
-What does it have to do with the \(\epsilon\)-\(\delta\) definition?
+What does it have to do with the ϵ-δ definition?
 This question has been in the back of my mind for some time, but only recently have I had the opportunity to learn the answer.

 To understand how these two kinds of continuity are related, it helps to focus on the way that infinite entities can be approximated with finite ones in the two settings.
 We can approximate a real number with a rational interval.
-For example, refering back to the Cauchy sequence for \(\sqrt 2\), equation (1), we have \[\sqrt 2 \in \left(\frac{17}{12}, \frac{3}{2}\right)\] Of course an approximation does not uniquely identify the thing it approximates.
-So there are other real numbers in this interval, such as \(\sqrt{2.1}\). \[\sqrt{2.1} \in \left(\frac{17}{12}, \frac{3}{2}\right)\]
+For example, refering back to the Cauchy sequence for 2, equation (1), we have 2(1712,32) Of course an approximation does not uniquely identify the thing it approximates.
+So there are other real numbers in this interval, such as 2.1.
+2.1(1712,32)

 Likewise we can approximate the infinite graph of a function with a finite part of its graph.
-For example, let \(G\) be the a graph with just one input-output entry. \[G=\{ 1 \mapsto 2 \}\] Then we consider \(G\) to be an approximation of any function that agrees with \(G\) (maps \(1\) to \(2\)), which is to say its graph is a superset of \(G\).
-So the set of all functions that are approximated by \(G\) can be expressed with a set comprehension as follows: \(\{ f \mid G \subseteq f\}\).
-In particular, the function \(+1\) that adds one to its input is approximated by \(G\). \[\left\{ \begin{array}{l} 0\mapsto 1, \\ 1\mapsto 2, \\ 2\mapsto 3, \\ \quad\,\vdots \end{array} \right\} \in \{ f \mid G \subseteq f\}\] But also the function \(\times 2\) that doubles its input is approximated by \(G\). \[\left\{ \begin{array}{l} 0\mapsto 0, \\ 1\mapsto 2, \\ 2\mapsto 4, \\ \quad\,\vdots \end{array} \right\} \in \{ f \mid G \subseteq f\}\] Of course, a better approximation such as \(G'=\{1\mapsto 2, 2\mapsto 3\}\) is able to tell these two functions apart.
+For example, let G be the a graph with just one input-output entry.
+G={12} Then we consider G to be an approximation of any function that agrees with G (maps 1 to 2), which is to say its graph is a superset of G. So the set of all functions that are approximated by G can be expressed with a set comprehension as follows: {fGf}.
+In particular, the function +1 that adds one to its input is approximated by G. {01,12,23,}{fGf} But also the function ×2 that doubles its input is approximated by G. {00,12,24,}{fGf} Of course, a better approximation such as G={12,23} is able to tell these two functions apart.

 1. The real numbers form a topological space where each neighborhood consists of all the real numbers in a rational interval.

-A function \(f\) is continuous at a point \(x\) if for any neighborhood \(E\) that contains \(f(x)\), there exists a neighborhood \(D\) that contains \(x\) such that for any \(y\) in \(D\), \(f(y)\) is in \(E\).
+A function f is continuous at a point x if for any neighborhood E that contains f(x), there exists a neighborhood D that contains x such that for any y in D, f(y) is in E.

-A function \(f\) over \(\mathcal{P}(\mathbb{N})\) is continuous at \(X\) if for any finite set \(E\) such that \(E \subseteq f(X)\), there exists a finite set \(D\) with \(D \subseteq X\) such that for any \(Y\), \(D \subseteq Y\) implies \(E \subseteq f(Y)\).
+A function f over P(N) is continuous at X if for any finite set E such that Ef(X), there exists a finite set D with DX such that for any Y, DY implies Ef(Y).

 Hmm, this still doesn’t match up with the definition of continuity in equation (2) but perhaps they are equivalent.
 Let us take the above as the definition and try to prove equation (2).

-First we show that \[h(f) \subseteq \bigcup \{ h(g) \mid g \subseteq_{\mathit{fin}} f \}\] Let \(x'\) be an arbitrary element of \(h(f)\).
-To show that \(x'\) is in the right-hand side we need to identify some finite \(g\) such that \(g \subseteq f\) and \(x' \in h(g)\), that is, \(\{x'\} \subseteq h(g)\).
-But this is just what continuity gives us, taking \(h\) as \(f\), \(f\) as \(X\), \(\{x'\}\) as \(E\), \(g\) as \(D\), and also \(g\) as \(Y\).
-Second we need show that \[\bigcup \{ h(g) \mid g \subseteq_{\mathit{fin}} f \} \subseteq h(f)\] This time let \(x'\) be an element of \(\bigcup \{ h(g) \mid g \subseteq_{\mathit{fin}} f \}\).
-So we known there is some finite set \(g\) such that \(x' \in h(g)\) and \(g \subseteq f\).
-Of course \(\{x'\}\) is a finite set and \(\{x'\} \subseteq h(g)\), so we can apply the definition of continuity to obtain a finite set \(E\) such that \(E \subseteq g\) and for all \(Y\), \(E \subseteq Y\) implies \(\{x'\} \subseteq h(Y)\).
-From \(E \subseteq g\) and \(g \subseteq f\) we transitively have \(E \subseteq f\).
-So instantiating \(Y\) with \(f\) we have \(\{x'\} \subseteq h(f)\) and therefore \(x' \in h(f)\).
+First we show that h(f){h(g)gfinf} Let x be an arbitrary element of h(f).
+To show that x is in the right-hand side we need to identify some finite g such that gf and xh(g), that is, {x}h(g).
+But this is just what continuity gives us, taking h as f, f as X, {x} as E, g as D, and also g as Y. Second we need show that {h(g)gfinf}h(f) This time let x be an element of {h(g)gfinf}.
+So we known there is some finite set g such that xh(g) and gf.
+Of course {x} is a finite set and {x}h(g), so we can apply the definition of continuity to obtain a finite set E such that Eg and for all Y, EY implies {x}h(Y).
+From Eg and gf we transitively have Ef.
+So instantiating Y with f we have {x}h(f) and therefore xh(f).

 Continuous functions over partial orders

-In the context of Denotational Semantics, domains are often viewed as partial orders where the ordering \(g \sqsubseteq f\) means that \(g\) approximates \(f\), or \(f\) is more informative than \(g\).
-The domain \(\mathcal{P}(\mathbb{N})\) with set containment \(\subseteq\) forms a partial order.
-Refering back to the examples in the first section, with \(G=\{ 1 \mapsto 2 \}\) and \(G'=\{1\mapsto 2, 2\mapsto 3\}\), we have \(G \sqsubseteq G'\), \(G' \sqsubseteq +1\), and \(G \sqsubseteq \times 2\).
-In a partial order, the join \(x \sqcup y\) of \(x\) and \(y\) is the least element that is greater than both \(x\) and \(y\).
-For the partial order on \(\mathcal{P}(\mathbb{N})\), join corresponds to set union.
+In the context of Denotational Semantics, domains are often viewed as partial orders where the ordering gf means that g approximates f, or f is more informative than g.
+The domain P(N) with set containment forms a partial order.
+Refering back to the examples in the first section, with G={12} and G={12,23}, we have GG, G+1, and G×2.
+In a partial order, the join xy of x and y is the least element that is greater than both x and y.
+For the partial order on P(N), join corresponds to set union.

-But this equation is not so different from the equation (2) that expresses continuity on \(\mathcal{P}(\mathbb{N})\).
-For any function \(f\) (with infinite domain) we can find an sequence \((f_n)_{n=0}^{\infty}\) of ever-better but still finite approximations of \(f\) such that \[f = \bigsqcup_{n\in\mathbb{N}} f_n\] Then both equation (2) and (3) tell us that \(h(f)\) is equal to the union of applying \(h\) to each \(f_n\).
+But this equation is not so different from the equation (2) that expresses continuity on P(N).
+For any function f (with infinite domain) we can find an sequence (fn)n=0 of ever-better but still finite approximations of f such that f=nNfn Then both equation (2) and (3) tell us that h(f) is equal to the union of applying h to each fn.

 Further Reading